LifeOrDream/.github/profile/Readme.md

-# LifeOrDream ✨
+# LifeOrDream ⛩️

 We build **on-chain game economies** and the tooling to run them.
 Focus areas: DeFi primitives, programmable NFTs, and AI-assisted creation on **Solana** and **Sui**.

-## 🎯 Our Thesis

-- **Property rights for digital goods matter.** Tokens and NFTs are coordination tools, not collectibles.
+- Our Thesis: **Property rights for digital goods matter.** Tokens and NFTs are coordination tools, not collectibles.
-- **Composability is the edge.** Systems should interoperate across games and clients.
-- **Performance first.** Design for high-throughput chains and clean operational paths.
-- **AI shortens build cycles.** Use models to prototype content and balance economies; keep the rules on-chain.

 ## 🚀 What We Ship